nickwithey/obsidian/AWS Accounts.md

 How many accounts is IAM dedicated to ?; One
-What rights do user accounts have when created via IAM; No access until specifically granted What rights do external identities have in AWS Accounts; None unless explicity allowed What is MFA ?; Multi Factor Authentication
+What rights do user accounts have when created via IAM; No access until specifically granted What rights do external identities have in AWS Accounts; None unless explicity allowed

+MFA

+What is MFA ?; Multi Factor Authentication
-What are Factors ?; Pieces of evidence - Knowledge (username/password), Possession (card, virtual token, physical token), inherent ()
+What are Factors ?; Pieces of evidence - Knowledge (username/password), Possession (card, virtual token, physical token), inherent (biometrics), location
+How does MFA work ?; Secret key is generated based on username / password and combined with resource detail - > QR code is created
+How is the QR code used ?; Scanned by mobile device and credentials added to virtual